pedropalhari/react-component-boilerplate/README.md

 - `dist-dev` is for development and it's used as a symlink here. `dist-dev` is also added to the `.gitignore`.
 - `dist` is for distribution, you can run `yarn build:prod` to generate it and it goes to the github.
 It's used on installation.

+_`microbundler` is currently throwing some warnings on React v17, the bundle is correct nonetheless._

 ## To install the component:

 - `yarn add <GIT_REPO_URL>`